 b) A small number of children (aged <18 years) present with atypical features, including a hyperinflammatory state and evidence of single or multi-organ dysfunction (called Paediatric Multisystem Inflammatory Syndrome temporally associated with COVID-19 [PIMS-TS]).
 Children with PIMS-TS are eligible whether or not they have significant lung involvement.

-Laboratory confirmed SARS-CoV-2 infection (all countries) and/or influenza A or B infection (UK only)
+Confirmed SARS-CoV-2 infection (all countries) and/or influenza A or B infection (UK only)

 No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in the trial